 At the turn of the twentieth century, Robert "Little Bob" Davis was one of the most influential political leaders in Jersey City and New Jersey.
-He joined the Democratic party as a young man and rose to dominate the Hudson County Democratic Committee as the Democratic party "boss."
+He joined the Democratic party as a young man and rose to dominate the Hudson County Democratic Committee as party "boss."

 Davis sought to build his local power base as president of his civic organization, the (Robert) Davis Association, and of the Fourth District Democratic Association.
 After working for the local Democratic party, his loyalty did not go unnoticed.
 Davis was twice elected a Jersey City Alderman (1885-1888) and a Sheriff of Hudson County (1887-1890).
 New Jersey Governor Leon Abbett appointed Davis a police justice (1891-1893) and in 1893 he was appointed warden (then called jailer) of the Hudson County Jail.
 An unidentified source commented: "It was a big job, one of the political plums of Jersey City, and it did much to build up Davis's power as a politician" ("Obituary of Robert Davis").
 His last political appointment was as City Collector from 1898 to his death in 1911.